HOW TO Remove Boat Carpet

 The advantages to removing your carpet (in our humble opinion) far outweighs just leaving it in place.
 Once you remove your carpet do not rush back in with another adhesive product that eventually will have to be replaced.

-Adhesives and glue down products such as EVA foams as in seadek will at sometime have to removed, and when you’re in a position that you removal requires all this work why would you do it again!
+Adhesives and glue down products such as EVA foams (such as in seadek) will at sometime have to removed, and when you’re in a position that your removal requires all this work why would you do it again?